datapIan/t4cine/README.md

 #### WAW Steam

-* * Download the mod from [here](https://github.com/datapIan/t4cine/releases/latest), extract and drag the "mp_t4cine" folder into your mods folder.
+* * Download the mod from [here](https://github.com/datapIan/t4cine/releases/latest), extract and run `install_steam.bat`.
+Alternatively
+ you can drag the "mp_t4cine" folder into your mods folder.
 ```text
 C:/
 └── .../